-With summer ending in Ballwin and St. Charles, now is a good time to get a head start on air conditioner maintenance.
+With summer coming to an end in Ballwin and St. Charles, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t taken care of it recently, it could be blocked with mud and yard refuse.
-This collection can limit your unit’s efficiency and cause it to malfunction.
-Or require replacement faster.
+If you haven’t washed it lately, it could be full of dirt and yard refuse.
+This buildup can reduce your unit’s efficiency and cause it to stop working.
+Or wear it down sooner.

-We recommend having your air conditioning system professionally tuned-up every year.
+We suggest having your air conditioning system professionally tuned-up annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on electric expenses.
+Clean equipment can be more energy efficient, which could save you money on electric bills.

-Routine AC maintenance also helps our technicians locate and handle minor issues before they develop into expensive problems.
+Consistent AC maintenance also helps our technicians spot and address small issues before they develop into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do on your own between professional tune-ups.
-You just need about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some upkeep you can do alone between professional tune-ups.
+You only need about an hour to wash your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a temperate day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can test your equipment once you’ve cleaned it.
+Choose a mild day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can run your equipment once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money